 Elon Musk, the billionaire owner of X, Tesla, and SpaceX, echoed the sentiments of billionaire investor Bill Ackman, who shared his thoughts about DEI on X, calling it “inherently a racist and illegal movement in its implementation even if it purports to work on behalf of the so-called oppressed.”

 Musk followed Ackman’s post with his own, saying, “DEI is just another word for racism.
 Shame on anyone who uses it.
-DEI, because it discriminates on the basis of race, gender and many other factors, is not merely immoral, it is also illegal.”
+DEI, because it discriminates on the basis of race, gender, and many other factors, is not merely immoral, it is also illegal.”

 The Pew Research Center data shows how the political fault lines reflect the country’s thoughts about DEI.
-The Pew survey found 78% of Democratic and Democratic-leaning workers say focusing on DEI at work is a good thing, compared with 30% of Republican and Republican-leaning workers.
+The Pew survey found that 78% of Democratic and Democratic-leaning workers say focusing on DEI at work is a good thing, compared with 30% of Republican and Republican-leaning workers.

 So that’s it, then?
 Is DEI done?
 After all, Musk said DEI is immoral, and data shows a reverse in hiring, so it must be true.